 Healthy First Nations communities require a sustainable level of prosperity to achieve their goals and support their programs.
 By taking advantage of economic development opportunities - both provincially and locally - First Nations can and are beginning to prosper.

 NRT's Economic Development strategy has three focus areas:

 - BC First Nations Equity Fund

 - Entrepreneur Equity Matching Initiative

-- Other economic development opportunities
+- Evaluate new economic development opportunities as they arise

 BC First Nations Equity Fund